-Tap..taptap..tap its 4am and for the last three days, I awake to the sound of the raindrops that play a steady drumbeat while hitting the metal rooftop of the adjoining room.
+Tap..tap..tappy tap, it’s 4am and for the last three days the sound of raindrops wake me.
+The rain drops play a steady drumbeat as it hits the metal rooftop of the adjoining room.
 The intense climactic down-pours are very sporadic and carry the sound similar to a drum symphony during a grand finale.
 It looks as though the wet or (green) season has started early this year in Puerto Viejo.

-The town of Puerto Viejo, meaning “old port” is on the southern Caribbean coast of Costa Rica approximately 10 miles from the country of Panama, just south of the city of Limon and should not be confused with Puerto Viejo Sarapiqui, a small town located in the north mid-part of the country.
+The town of Puerto Viejo, meaning “old port” is on the southern Caribbean coast of Costa Rica approximately 10 miles from the country of Panama, just south of the city of Limon.
+It should not be confused with Puerto Viejo Sarapiqui, a small town located in the north mid-part of the country.
 Puerto Viejo is a popular tourist destination known for it’s clean blue waters, beaches, surfing, green foliage and alternative life styles.
 The beaches and waters are less than optimal near the shore in the rainy season due to the mud run-off from the tropical rains, however, surfing is still considered fantastic with the ever-present warm Caribbean winds propelling plenty of wave action.
 Puerto Viejo is home to “Salsa Brava” the most popular surfing area in Costa Rica.
 An area not recommended for beginning surfers due to the deep hollow waves that could reach mountainous heights and pound a surfer into the long shadow reef beneath.
 Salsa Brava is renowned for claiming many broken bones and surfboards over the years.
 Many experienced surfers call this area suicidal.

 Numerous indigenous communities inhabit the Caribbean Coast including the Cocles, Bribrís, Talamanca and Cabécar, as well as a large Afro-Caribbean population.
 Small roadside bars and restaurants flank the road and offer delightful savory Caribbean-Creole infused Cuisine.
 The laid-back reggae music and cannabis supporting life-style seems to be the norm for the area.